elodie-lim/ft_printf/README.md

 # ft_printf - Custom C Printf Implementation

 **ft_printf** is a custom implementation of the standard `printf` function in C, developed as part of the 42 curriculum.
-This project explores variadic functions and advanced formatting logic, offering an invaluable opportunity to refine coding and debugging skills.
+This project explores variadic functions.
 Once complete, **ft_printf** becomes a reusable library for future projects.

 This repository contains my implementation of `ft_printf`, built with modular, clean, and extensible code to mimic the behavior of the original `printf`.